 Cullwick kept her own diary at Munby’s insistence.
 Her position was full of contradictions and paradoxes.
 For instance, she had greater freedom of mobility as a servant than as a middle class woman constrained by gentility.
 Conversely, for years her public “station” was as the bachelor Munby’s servant in a highly stratified but intensely intimate class system that blighted the lives of thousands of vulnerable young working-class women.

 Munby filled his diary with female acrobats, farm workers, “pit brow lasses” at coal mines, and flither girls, who collected sea bird eggs by rappelling down cliff sides.
-The dirtier they were the better: her wrote about a mud-lark, a woman who scavenged coal on the tidal flats of the Thames, “she waded through mire, among dead cats and broken crockery, towards the river.”
+The dirtier they were the better: her wrote about a mud-lark, a woman who scavenged coal on the tidal flats of the Thames, “she waded through mire and water, among dead cats and broken crockery, towards the river.”
 Cullwick would visit him “in dirt,” literally coated in the physical evidence of the filthy work necessary even in domestic situations.

 Munby stipulated that the diaries not be made public until 1950, four decades after both their deaths.
 He was well aware of the transgression of their secret relationship, which seems to tell us just as much about Victorians as it does his and Cullwick’s psychological states.